Coach shares rise on report of LVMH interest

-Coach Inc (COH.N) shares rose the most in four months, with traders citing a retail industry news website report that French luxury products company LVMH Moet Hennessy Louis Vuitton SA (LVMH.PA) was interested in buying the handbag maker.
+Dec 11 Coach Inc shares rose the most in four months, with traders citing a retail industry news website report that French luxury products company LVMH Moet Hennessy Louis Vuitton SA was interested in buying the handbag maker.

 LVMH has been attracted by Coach's turnaround efforts to move from selling classical high-end luxury accessories to ready-to-wear apparel, primeretailer.com said, citing sources. (bit.ly/1IFyzll)